sujisujitha31/news_app_using_flutter/README.md

 Create a HomeController to manage API calls and state.

 4.Fetching News Data
-Call the getNews() API inside the controller.
+Call the getNews() API inside HomeController.
 Store the list of news articles in an observable variable.
+Cache the fetched news in SharedPreferences for offline access.
-Use the update() method to refresh the UI when new data is fetched.
+Use update() method to refresh the UI dynamically.
+If the internet is not available, show cached news from SharedPreferences.

 5.UI Update with GetX
 Use GetBuilder to update the UI dynamically based on the fetched news data.